Eurasian siskin

 The Eurasian siskin (Spinus spinus) is a small passerine bird in the finch family Fringillidae.
 It is also called the European siskin, common siskin or just siskin.
 Other (archaic) names include black-headed goldfinch, barley bird and aberdevine.
 It is very common throughout Europe and Eurosiberia.
 It is found in forested areas, both coniferous and mixed woodland where it feeds on seeds of all kinds, especially of alder and conifers.

-It can be distinguished from other similar finches by the colour of the plumage.
-The upper parts are greyish green and the under parts grey-streaked white.
-Its wings are black with a conspicuous yellow wing bar, and the tail is black with yellow sides.
-The male has a mainly yellow face and breast, with a neat black cap.
-Female and young birds have a greyish green head and no cap.
+It can be distinguished from similar finches by its plumage colour.
+Its upperparts are greyish green and its underparts are grey-streaked white.
+Its wings are black with a striking yellow wing bar and its tail is black with yellow sides.
+The male has a predominantly yellow face and breast with a neat black cap.
+The female and young birds have a greyish-green head and no cap.
 It is a trusting, sociable and active bird.
-The song of this bird is a pleasant mix of twitters and trills.
+Its song is a pleasant mix of tweets and trills.

-These birds have an unusual migration pattern as every few years in winter they migrate southwards in large numbers.
-The reasons for this behaviour are not known but may be related to climatic factors and above all the availability of food.
-In this way overwintering populations can thrive where food is abundant.
-This small finch is an acrobatic feeder, often hanging upside-down like a tit.
+These birds exhibit an unusual migration pattern, migrating southwards in large numbers every few years in winter.
+The reasons for this behaviour are not known, but they may be related to climatic factors and, above all, the availability of food.
+This enables overwintering populations to thrive where food is abundant.
+This small finch is an acrobatic feeder and often hangs upside down like a tit.
 It will visit garden bird feeding stations.

 Taxonomy and systematics

 The siskin was first described by Carl Linnaeus in his landmark 1758 10th edition of Systema Naturae as Fringilla spinus, in the 10th edition of Systema Naturae.
 In 1760, Brisson described the genus Carduelis, where this species was then placed.
-Recent taxonomic studies suggest placing it in the genus Spinus.
+However, recent taxonomic studies suggest placing it in the genus Spinus.

 The scientific name Spinus is from the Ancient Greek spinos, a name for a now-unidentifiable bird.

-Despite being found across a wide area it is a monotypic species, that is, there are no distinct subspecies.
-This could be explained by a number of factors, such as spatial variability of individuals in breeding areas between years, the large overwintering area which supports a constant genetic interchange, and females having a number of clutches of eggs in one breeding season, each in a different place.
+Although it is found across a wide area, it is a monotypic species; that is to say, there are no distinct subspecies.
+This could be explained by several factors.
+For example, there is spatial variability in individuals within breeding areas from one year to the next.
+The large overwintering area supports constant genetic interchange.
+Furthermore, females produce several clutches of eggs in one breeding season, each in a different location.